 Smoking hurts the digestive system, which means the body doesn’t get the nutrients it needs.
 Some digestive conditions which may be caused by smoking include:

-Heartburn—Injury to the esophagus allows for reflux of stomach acids back into the esophagus, also increasing the risk of esophageal cancer
+Gastroesophageal reflux disease and heartburn—Injury to the esophagus allows for reflux of stomach acids back into the esophagus, also increasing the risk of esophageal cancer

 Peptic ulcers—High acidity levels increase the risk for an infection that leads to open sores in the stomach or small intestine, causing pain and discomfort